Crisis Counselors Reveal the 9 Things Everyone Needs to Know About Anxiety

 Your senses can save you

 Physical awareness can help center a person feeling anxious.
 Mallow has a favorite coping mechanism for anxiety called the 5-4-3-2-1 technique.
 Start by naming five things you can see right now, four things you can touch, three things you hear, two things you smell, and one thing you can taste.
 This sensory exercise helps ground someone overwhelmed by inner turmoil, allowing them to slow down and be present in the moment.
 Mallow vividly remembers one caller slowing down to savor the smell of her vanilla scented candles.
-Meditation can also help ease the stress that leads to anxiety: Here are 10 ways you can meditate every day without trying at all.
+Meditation can also help ease the stress that leads to anxiety: Here are some natural remedies for anxiety.

 Yes, that’s supposed to be an automatic body function.
 But when anxiety gets its hooks in you, it can make you hyperventilate or breathe erratically; disordered breathing can actually exacerbate your stress.
-That’s why crisis counselors often suggest callers search for “breathing gifs” online; these guides are remarkably effective at getting people to breathe evenly, slow their heart rate, and calm nerves; breathing can even improve mindfulness.
+That’s why crisis counselors often suggest callers search for “breathing gifs” online; these guides are remarkably effective at getting people to breathe evenly, slow their heart rate, and calm nerves.
 The counselors at crisistext.org often suggest this meditative gif.

 Drive yourself to distraction

 Mallow often asks callers about the weather to help them reset their focus.
 Yes, you will have to confront the fears and stressors that trigger your anxiety, but sometimes an off-topic conversation can offer a useful, relaxing break.
 Eventually, distraction techniques can lead to frustration, especially if you really need to talk directly about your problems.
 But try a diversionary chat every so often to help you refocus.
-And you can try some of the phrases that are helpful for calming anxiety.
+And you can try some of these 14 magic phrases for calming anxiety.

 Develop a plan